malleshamdevasane/customer-credit-default-prediction/README.md

 This project is part of the final term project for the Applied Artificial Intelligence (AAI500) course.
 Below is the task allocation and folder structure to ensure smooth collaboration.

 ### 👤 Anugrah – Data Preparation & Analysis
-- Work on:
-  - `notebooks/eda/eda_main.ipynb` – Perform exploratory data analysis
-  - `src/data/` – Create reusable functions for loading and cleaning data
-  - `src/features/` – Add scripts for feature engineering
-- Output your cleaned dataset into `data/processed/`

 ### 👤 Member 2 – Modeling & Deployment
-- Work on:
-  - `notebooks/modeling/model_training.ipynb` – Try different machine learning models
-  - `notebooks/modeling/model_evaluation.ipynb` – Evaluate and compare models
-  - `src/models/` – Add training, validation, and inference scripts
-- Use processed data from `data/processed/`

 ### 👤 Member 3 – Final Analysis, Conclusions & Report
-- Work on:
-  - Contribute to `reports/figures/` for charts and visuals
-  - Create summary and insight slides for the final presentation
-  - Draft the final sections: analysis insights, conclusions, and business recommendations
-  - Compile the final report (PDF) using results from other members

 ---